har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 * Barometric pressure altitude depends on atmospheric conditions.
 It will be higher in unstable low-pressure conditions, and lower in stable high-pressure conditions.
 * In the options screen, if you selected barometric altitude for display, the primary altitude field will have `bm` units, and the secondary altitude field will show GPS altitude.
 * If you selected GPS altitude for display, the primary altitude field will have `gm` units, and the secondary field will show barometric altitude.
-* When the GPS Dilution of Precision (DOP) is low, you have a good 3D position fix.
-There must be enough satellites in view with a good signal and a good 'geometry' w.r.t. your position.
-Then the GPS altitude will be stable and fairly close to the barometric altitude (+/-100m).
+* When there are enough satellites in view with a good signal and a good 'geometry' w.r.t. your position, you can get a good 3D position fix.
+The GPS DOP will be low, GPS altitude will be stable and fairly close to the barometric altitude (+/-100m).
 * If the GPS DOP is high, GPS altitude will be displayed as `----`.
 * GPS DOP is displayed as a number on the lower right, just above the supply voltage, with a maximum value of 100.
 * A good DOP value is <= 5 with the GPS module I used.
 This might take a couple of minutes after power-up in a new location.